Welcome to Deutschtown

 There’s not a lot of pretense here.
-We prefer a good cup of coffee with a neighbor than fancy high tea!
+We get to know our neighbors over a hot cup of tea or mug of German beer!
 We love visiting with each other at the farmers market, flea market or PumpkinFest.
 Most of us know our business owners by name.

 Where to begin?
 Start with great historic architecture alongside new town homes…next to a great park and near a new riverfront park.
 Sports, culture, shopping, work, churches and recreation are all walkable.
 Young families live next to empty nesters.
 And Deutschtown is convenient to all of Pittsburgh’s major highways.